-1. Taoism and Chinese Thought and Religion
+Introduction to Taoism: (1) Taoism and Chinese Thought and Religion

 Laozi

-of the Daode jing (Book of the Way and Its Virtue)
+Laozi on his buffalo, holding the manuscript of the Daode jing (Book of the Way and Its Virtue) in his hands.
+Painting by Zhang Lu, ca. 1490-1563.

-Taoism is a traditional form of thought and religion, based on several central notions, cults, and practices but never subject to systematization as a whole.
-It is syncretic but at the same time self-contained, in the sense that while it integrates many elements from other Chinese traditions—philosophical schools, popular religion, and self-cultivation practices, to mention only the main examples—it frequently emphasizes its distinction from them.
+Taoism is a traditional form of thought and religion, based on several central views, cults, and practices but never subject to systematization as a whole.
+It is syncretic but at the same time self-contained, in the sense that while it integrates many elements from other Chinese traditions—philosophical schools, popular religion, and self-cultivation practices, to mention the main examples—it frequently emphasizes its distinction from them.
 These basic features underlie different formulations of doctrinal notions and a large variety of practices, ranging from self-cultivation to communal rituals.

 Taoism and Popular Religion